 How to find and select the right branding agency for your business

 These are challenging times for most brands.
 The pandemic aside, the world order has been shifting for some time.
-There are excitement and anxiety – in equal measures – around advancements in artificial learning and machine science.
+There are excitement and anxiety, in equal measures, around advancements in artificial learning and machine science.
 Our consumer habits have dramatically altered and are about to evolve further.
-The environment is a growing concern.
-Covid may have unleashed subtle and unsubtle cultural shifts, but there is no turning back with many businesses seeing this as an opportunity for change.
-They are seeking advice from independent branding agencies, but what is the best way to select a partner that is right for your business?
+Concerns for the environment are also having an impact on businesses.
+Covid may have unleashed subtle and unsubtle cultural shifts, but there is no turning back with many companies seeing this as an opportunity for change, and seeking advice from independent branding agencies.
+But what is the best way to select a partner that is right for your business?

-What’s more, the global trend appears to be moving away from favouring agencies with single market expertise to ones with a broader knowledgebase and skillset.
+What’s more, the global trend appears to be moving away from favouring agencies with single market expertise to ones with a broader knowledge base and skillset.
 It reflects the changing landscape where businesses have become much more fluid in how they navigate multiple areas.
 Take the example of the BMW Group.
-Once considered a straightforward car company, it is now positioned as a global tech brand to signal the changing nature of cars into complex semi-autonomous transport systems.
+Once considered a straightforward car company, it has positioned itself as a global tech brand to signal the changing nature of cars into complex semi-autonomous transport systems.

 Large companies are likely to have an internal creative and marketing team.
 However, smart brands are also aware that it works positively to engage independent external agencies in the creative process.
 According to Bill Duggan, group executive vice-president of the Association of National Advertisers, 90% of marketers who have in-house capabilities are also using external partners.
 Michael Kassan, chair and chief exec of MediaLink, agrees that you still need the agency expertise.
 He told The Drum recently, ‘we’re finding in-housing where agencies are still putting their proverbial fingers on the keyboard of the client.
 That’s what we’re going to see more and more of.’
 And it goes without saying that it is critical for internal and external staff to work harmoniously with one another.
 There has to be mutual trust and a culture of positive collaboration.

 The old model of taking on the biggest and brashest agency doesn’t always pay off either.
 Larger agencies may have a big pool of clients, and they may seem more seductive at first, but their senior experts are also likely to have less personal time for your project.
-Boutique branding agencies, on the other hand, often make up for smaller client portfolios by being hands-on and dedicated to a project.
-And since the human side of the business is likely to become even more important following the pandemic, this will be a leading factor in deciding on an agency.
+Boutique branding agencies, on the other hand, often make up for smaller client portfolios by being hands-on and dedicated to the project.
+And since the human side of the business is likely to become even more important following the pandemic, this will be a leading factor in deciding on an agency to partner with.

 Spinach is involved in a number of projects where it is essential to work harmoniously alongside internal teams.
 ‘We established extensive project teams from across multiple agencies, disciples, and channels to deliver in-line with our initial positioning work.
-Take the example of Barking Riverside, Campari or Cowshed.
-These are three very different yet exciting brands that we are working with, and it has been fantastic collaborating with respected peers, learning from them, and sharing our knowledge and expertise.
+Take the example of Barking Riverside, Campari, Chotto Matte or Cowshed.
+These are four very different yet exciting brands that we are working with, and it has been fantastic collaborating with respected peers, learning from them, and sharing our knowledge and expertise.
 Ultimately, it is about realising a shared vision for creating powerful and timeless branding and design.’

 Spinach Branding is a specialist branding agency based in London.
 We work with established businesses and start-ups around the world to build and refine their brands.
 See how we work and get in touch to discuss your brand.< Back